Poetry discussion group

-Adults $5 at the door / Students Free
+Adults $5 / Students Free

 - Two short poems (less than one page) or one longer poem, with a limit of 5 minutes altogether.